Social Security Disability Explained

-Have Your Claim Evaluated for Free
+Have an Initial Claim Evaluated for Free

 Dealing with the Social Security Administration can be enormously stressful.
 Frustration and confusion can result in the loss of a significant amount of time and may jeopardize your ability to collect benefits.
 Don't let the complexity of the rules or uncertainty about your rights prevent you from pursuing your claim.
-A free claim evaluation from an experienced attorney can help you better understand your rights and determine what kind of assistance is most appropriate given your situation.
+A free initial claim evaluation from an experienced attorney can help you better understand your rights and determine what kind of assistance is most appropriate given your situation.